YulSai/hotel_booking_Saidak_with_Spring/README.md

 • Implement the application using Spring Framework and JSP technologies.<br>
 • The application architecture must conform to the Layered architecture and MVC patterns.
 Controller can only be of two kinds: role controller or application controller.<br>
 • Application interface must be localized; choice of languages: EN|RU etc.<br>
 • The application must correctly handle emerging exceptions, including keeping their log.
-Use Log4J2/SLF4J as a logger<br>
+Use Log4J2 as a logger and with Spring AOP<br>
 • Classes and other entities of the application must be properly structured into packages and have a name that reflects their functionality.<br>
 • To store user information between requests, use a session.<br>
-• Apply filters to intercept and modify request and response objects.<br>
+• Apply filters and interceptors to intercept and modify request and response objects.<br>
-• JSTL tags must be used when implementing JSP pages, scriptlets are not allowed.<br>
+• Spring tags must be used when implementing JSP pages, scriptlets are not allowed.<br>
 • Implement protection against re-execution of the request by pressing F5 and from js injection.<br>
 • Viewing "long lists" is desirable to organize in page-by-page mode.<br>
-• Validate input data on the client and on the server.<br>
+• Validate input data on controllers using Java Validation API.<br>
 • Documentation for the project must be prepared in accordance with the requirements of javadoc.<br>
 • Code formatting must comply with the Java Code Convention.<br>
 • When deploying the application, it is allowed to use Maven technology.<br>